 Key Elements of the Workshop Method

-- The workshop sessions are spread out over a period of four weeks.
+- The workshop topics are spread out over four sessions.

 - Participants will access a secure website for all workshop activities.

-- Each week participants will study micro-learning subjects—an average of about 5 subjects ranging from 5 to 7 minutes each.
+- For each session, participants will study Microlearning subjects—an average of about 5 subjects ranging from 5 to 7 minutes each.